Jimmyxichen/SARLANG-1M/README.md

 </div>

 ## 🛎️News
-* **` Feb 6th, 2026`**: To facilitate research for everyone interested in multimodal remote sensing foundation models, RGB image resources have been uploaded on [HuggingFace](https://huggingface.co/datasets/YiminJimmy/SARLANG-1M/blob/main/RGBimages.zip).
+* **` Feb 6th, 2026`**: To facilitate future research in the field of multimodal remote-sensing foundation models, RGB image resources have been uploaded on [HuggingFace](https://huggingface.co/datasets/YiminJimmy/SARLANG-1M/blob/main/RGBimages.zip).
 * **` Notice☀️☀️`**: SARLANG-1M has been accepted by [IEEE TGRS 2026] on January 5, 2026!!
 Related data and benchmark suites has been released!
 * **` Apr 27th, 2025`**: SARLANG-1M was presented at the [3rd Workshop on Machine Learning for Remote Sensing (ML4RS)](https://ml-for-rs.github.io/iclr2025/) at ICLR 2025.
 See the [demo](https://docs.google.com/presentation/d/1m4ejHd3-JMEAkstrhNPho9hp26MVoZqcQRvKCf9mGFc/edit#slide=id.g35074c149df_0_148)!!
 * **` Apr 7th, 2025`**: The [arXiv paper](https://arxiv.org/abs/2504.03254) of SARLANG-1M is now online.
 If you are interested in details of SARLANG-1M, do not hesitate to take a look!!